 I love how this subtle gray has just enough depth and color to make it feel like a true gray, but does it in a way that isn’t overly bold or in your face.

-The picture below is our the guest room from our Montana house with walls painted in Benjamin Moore Pale Oak (OC-20).
+The picture below is our Modern Farmhouse Guest Bedroom.
+We painted the walls painted with Benjamin Moore Pale Oak (OC-20).
 The ceilings are Super White (OC-152), which is also a Benjamin Moore color.